Frequently Asked Questions

 How much does the MPP program cost?

-Currently, most MPP courses are charged at the general graduate tuition rate (either resident or nonresident depending on your classification).
-Students may take courses in other departments that charge differential tuition (e.g. business, law, public health, public administration).
+o Currently, most MPP courses are charged at the general graduate tuition rate (either resident or nonresident depending on your classification), plus a per-credit, program-specific differential tuition rate.
+Students may take courses in other departments that charge different differential tuition rates (e.g. business, law, public health, public administration).
 You can learn more about tuition rates and differential tuition at The University of Utah Tuition.
 Rates usually increase annually.
 Tuition rates do not include books and supplies.

 Where can I learn more about scholarships and fellowships available through the University of Utah or other sources?